spotify/simple-bigtable/README.md

 -   `mvn deploy` should do the rest.

+-   Release deployments (from mvn deploy) will be put into a staging area at sonatype.
+Read the following to release the staged deployment [how to release](http://central.sonatype.org/pages/releasing-the-deployment.html)

 -    With effort we could get automatic deployments via travis.
 The travis build console is here:
      [travis.org](https://travis-ci.org/spotify/simple-bigtable).
 You'll need access to travis.org (not .com) to access the builds.